What’s in This Article

 Gravity In Vertical Welding

-When you weld in 3G vertical position, gravity pulls the molten pool downward, so you have to control heat input and travel speed carefully to prevent sagging and maintain penetration.
-You steer the molten metal with disciplined welding techniques, using stringer beads or a controlled weave to keep the joint stable and free.
+When you weld in the 3G vertical position, gravity pulls the molten pool downward.
+You must control heat input and travel speed carefully to prevent sagging and maintain penetration.

 - Hold a tight arc length.

-- Regulate amperage to limit fluidity.
+- Regulate amperage to limit excess fluidity.

 - Pause briefly on the sidewalls.